Exact determinant formulas for coalescing particle systems: Integrating out the ghosts

-Using multilinearity of the determinant in columns, the summation and integration act column by column.
-Heir columns contain $W(x_i \to y_H)$ with no formal variables, so they pass through unchanged; under continuous state spaces, $W(x_i \to y_H)$ becomes the transition density $p_{x_i}(y_H)$.
+Using multilinearity of the determinant in columns---it is linear in each column separately, and the marginalization touches one ghost column at a time---the summation and integration act column by column.
+Heir columns contain $W(x_i \to y_H)$ with no ghost-sign dependence, so they pass through unchanged; under continuous state spaces, $W(x_i \to y_H)$ becomes the transition density $p_{x_i}(y_H)$.